Dora Stock: The Mozart portrait

 In April 1789, when she produced this portrait, Dora Stock was living in Dresden with Minna and Gottfried, still imagining herself to be engaged to the distant Huber.
 At this time, Mozart was passing through town and giving concerts, as part of the Berlin journey he made during Spring 1789.
 On either 16 or 17 April 1789, Mozart made a social visit to the Körner home.
 Stock took the occasion to sketch a portrait of Mozart in silverpoint on ivory board, shown here.

 Apparently silverpoint was not widely practiced at the time; Dora may have learned the medium from her father.

 The portrait is quite small: 7.6 by 6.0 centimeters.

 History of the portrait

 Albi Rosenthal, the picture's one-time owner, indicates that the portrait was kept by Friedrich Körner (whom he does not identify) for some 50 years after it was made.
 Its further history was given by the German newspaper Die Welt: "the picture passed from the Körners to the conductor Carl Eckert; later it was possessed by Henri Hinrichsen, the owner of the C. F. Peters music publishers of Leipzig.
 He was murdered in Auschwitz in 1942.
 His heirs gave the picture to the Rosenthal family in thanks for their help."

 Albi Rosenthal died in 2004.
-At the end of 2005, his heirs sold the picture to the Mozarteum in Salzburg for 250,000 British pounds.
+At the end of 2005, his heirs sold the picture to the International Mozarteum Foundation in Salzburg for 250,000 British pounds.
 Being very fragile, it is kept in the museum's protective vaults; only a replica is on display.